SSO Configuration via ADFS

 curl https://fs.domain.com/adfs/.well-known/openid-configuration

-- Change the following values:
+- Set the following values:

-Save the configured identity provider.
+Save the identity provider.

 - Disable User Info: ON

-Configure field mapping in Keycloak
+Configure Field Mapping in Keycloak

-- email => email
+- email → email

-- given_name => firstName
+- given_name → firstName

-- family_name => lastName
+- family_name → lastName

 Adding mapping to keycloak

-Configure end-to-end SSO via AD FS
+Configure End-to-End SSO via AD FS

-- Go to the Authentication section
+- Open the Authentication section.

-- Remove the step "Username, password, otp and other auth forms" from the list of authorization steps
+- Remove the Username, password, otp and other auth forms step from the flow.

 authentication settings